You’re Not A Tourist: New York City

 Manhattan has no shortage of clandestine drinking dens, but Blue Quarter is an interesting take on the sometimes-indulgent trend—and a sure-fire way to impress even your most plugged-in friends.
 Tucked behind a Chefchaouen-blue keyhole door in Local92, a Mediterranean kitchen in the East Village, the bar eschews traditional mixers in favor of exotic international teas.
 On the menu, you’ll find Middle Eastern- and Asian-inspired tipples like the Oolong Island Iced Tea (“many” clear spirits, velvet falernum, and cola) and the Not My Presidenté (white rum, aperol, blanc vermouth, and mint tea).

 NYC churns out comedians at a breakneck pace, and while you can find established acts at clubs like Carolines on Broadway, the Comedy Cellar, and even the Upright Citizens Brigade (brought to you in part by Amy Poehler), you’ll find a different kind of set right here on the Lower East Side.
-The city’s resident home for “intelligent nightlife,” cabaret-esque Caveat hosts all kinds of programs, from comedic acts like Why Your Train is F*cked: A Love/Hate Comedy Show About the History of the MTA and the Planet Earth Drinking Game (exactly what it sounds like) to more scholastic lectures and interactive chats like The Science of Self Care and Cramming for the Midterms (“string theory for the midterm elections”)—all hosted by researchers, scientists, and other card-carrying PhD professionals.
+The city’s resident home for “intelligent nightlife,” cabaret-esque Caveat hosts all kinds of programs, from comedic acts like Why Your Train is F*cked: A Love/Hate Comedy Show About the History of the MTA and the Ride or Die: Oregon Trail Live Drinking Game (exactly what it sounds like) to more scholastic lectures and interactive chats like The Science of Self Care and Talks Progress Administration (“a mad science experiment on stage”)—all hosted by researchers, scientists, and other card-carrying PhD professionals.
 The intimate, underground venue serves up craft beer and wine in dimly-lit library digs, so you can cozy up among the bookshelves for a few laughs that’ll also make you think.

 We’ll never be too “grown-up” to acknowledge that IKEA is awesome, but if you’re looking for a quality piece of furniture to replace your well-loved EKTORP or POÄNG, Schoolhouse Electric & Supply Co. has you covered.
 The retailer deals in all sorts of classic American home goods like analog clocks, one-of-a-kind pendant lights, woven throw pillows, and upholstered chairs.
 Even if you don’t have room in your suitcase for a brand-new ottoman or bar cart, it’s worth stopping by to browse smaller office and bedroom items like incense sets, art prints, plant misters, and coffee table books.